Lipschitz functions with prescribed blowups at many points: Introduction

-for every Borel set $E$.
+for every Borel set $A$.

-\begin{theorem} Let $\Omega\subset\R$ be an open set, and let $\mu$ and $f$ be as in Definition \ref{def_presc}.
-Then $f$ prescribes the blowups of a Lipschitz function with respect to $\mu$ \begin{itemize} \item[(I)] strongly in the Lusin sense, for for $f(x)=\{H(x)\}$ at $\mu$-a.e. $x$, where $H(x)$ is the restriction to $B(0,1)$ of a positively homogeneous function: if and only if $\mu\trace NL$ is atomic, where \item[(II)] weakly: if $\mu$ is singular, for any Lipschitz function $f$; \end{itemize} \end{theorem}
+\begin{thm} Let $\Omega\subset\R$ be an open set, and let $\mu$ and $f$ be as in Definition \ref{def_presc}.
+Then the following statements hold: \begin{itemize} \item[(I)] $f$ prescribes the blowups of a Lipschitz function with respect to $\mu$ strongly in the Lusin sense, if and only if $f(x)$ is the restriction to $B$ of a positively homogeneous function, for $\mu$-a.e. $x$ and $\mu\trace NL$ is atomic, where \item[(II)] if $\mu$ is singular, then $f$ prescribes the blowups of a Lipschitz function with respect to $\mu$ weakly; \end{itemize} \end{thm}